Pencil drawing of a basket of onions and garlic.

 Based on the position in space, the composition may contain:

-5. Closed composition: the message of the work of art continues beyond its edges.
+• Open composition: the message of the artwork continues beyond its edges.

 A composition may consist of identical or different elements, which may be similar (harmonic) or opposite (contrasting).